panviva/developer-pro-tips/search/search-for-a-term-with-filter.md

 This document shows how to use term query parameter and search Panviva documents for a specified keyword plus a filter.
 These filters can be any attribute value of the intended search data.

 In this example we'll use the attribute `classification`.
-You can read the schema in Panviva developer portal and select any other attribute that you want to filter with this pattern.
+You can read [this](search/filterable-fields.md) document and select any other attribute that you want to filter with this pattern.

 > Note : These  `+` , `-` , `=` , `&&` , `||` , `>` , `<` , `!` , `(` , `)` , `{` , `}` , `[` , `]` , `^` , `"` , `~` , `*` , `?` , `:` , `\` , `/` special characters are reserved and  must be escaped with `\` when you want to use them withing the syntax.